 Wine Flight:

-This wine was really dark and tasted like rich blackberries and blueberries.
-Another winner and out favorite of the three.
+This wine was really dark and tasted like rich blackberries and blueberries, also with a hint of licorice.
+This was a good wine and something we’d drink again.

 Booth Summary and Grade: